tyeborg/simple-assembly-program/README.md

 ## Running the Assembly Program

 1. Run Linux Azure Labs virtual machine if you are not using a Linux operating system.
-2. Open PowerShell and choose your desired location/directory.
+2. Open a terminal/command prompt in PowerShell and navigate to the folder in which you'd like to create the program.
 3. Use `nano` to enter the following file: `assembly-program.asm`

 ```bash